go-swagger/go-swagger/docs/guidelines/README.md

 }
 ```

-All repos should remain go-gettable and testable with `go test ./...`
+All repos should remain go-gettable (i.e. available with the `go get ...` command)
+and testable with `go test ./...`

 ### Continuous integration